cakuki/su/README.md

 Yet another URL shortener application.

+This is just for fun, production usage is not recommended.

 ## Running

 You can run the application with `./bin/su.js` executable.
 It will run on 3000 with the host configured to localhost by default.

+For testing out it with Docker, just type `docker-compose up` and it will also spin up MongoDB for you.

 ### Requirements